-How should you be using Instagram if you are an e-commerce ready brand?
+How should you be using Instagram if you are an e-commerce-ready brand?

 E-commerce using Shoppable posts

 In case you have not been paying attention to Instagram, the platform has transformed itself this year to become a highly effective e-commerce environment, perfectly suited to brands that want to tell stories and sell their product.
-Given it is a platform born of great visual imagery, the real key to being successful, is to tell a story through visuals, and back it up with clever copy that rounds out the experience, and make sure it is getting found by using the right hashtags.
+Given it is a platform born of great visual imagery, the real key to being successful, is to tell a story through visuals, back it up with clever copy that rounds out the experience, and make sure it is getting found by using the right hashtags.
 As in the post below, you can just feature the dress, or you can get creative and inspire the imagination.

 As an integrated experience, Shoppable Posts is very user-friendly for the shopper.
-Posts appear in your stream as per normal but with a small shopping bag symbol in the bottom left corner, and once touched, the price tags for the products you have tagged, appear over the image and then act as clickable links.
+Posts appear in your stream as normal but with a small shopping bag symbol in the bottom left corner and once touched, the price tags for the products you have tagged, appear over the image and then act as clickable links.
 The user clicks them and is taken to the point of sale.
 The Desigual image below tells a story with dramatic effect, and you can see the price tags once the icon is clicked.

 As for how to set up your Shoppable Posts stream on Instagram, look out for our upcoming article on getting started with Instagram e-commerce.

 Instagram is not the place for mediocre photography or poorly conceived visuals.
 It has and probably always will be, a place where users expect a visual story.
-With a history of tools like cool filters to ensure even poor images looked interesting, you just have to put the extra effort in if you want to succeed.
+With a history of tools like cool filters to ensure even poor images look interesting, you just have to put the extra effort in if you want to succeed.
 That has not changed and given the level of competition to get attention, brands that want to succeed, are taking it to the next level.
 This series of nine posts taken from the Desigual stream on Instagram, make it really obvious that they are telling a story about a product line and a look.
 They want followers to associate the progression of images as being related to a line or group of products.
-So think about how you can apply this to a campaign or product set for your next product release, and be creative, and don’t settle for stock standard images.
+So think about how you can apply this to a campaign or product set for your next product release, be creative, and don’t settle for stock standard images.

 Co-working with other brands

 When you are working with other brands or influencers, then it is a really fundamental behavior on Instagram, to leverage the reciprocal audience.
-The most effective way to do this is using hashtags, and in the example we are showing here, Desigual have made a real commitment to leveraging an association with Designer Miranda Makaroff by creating their own hashtag to that effect, and driving it with lots of content, and probably some committed spend. #MakaroffxDesigual + 5,500 likes and an apparent sell-out.
+The most effective way to do this is using hashtags, and in the example we are showing here, Desigual has made a real commitment to leveraging an association with Designer Miranda Makaroff by creating their own hashtag to that effect and driving it with lots of content, and probably some committed spend. #MakaroffxDesigual + 5,500 likes and an apparent sell-out.